 From the instinctive recognition of this hygienic value of recreation, of pleasure and of laughter, the so-called "love-for-pleasure" might well be derived from.

-In great cities the people work the hardest, for this reason here also are to be found the greatest numlooked upon as a profession are subjected to the charm of change, and have a stimulative effect and therefore hygienic properties.
+In great cities the people work the hardest, for this reason here also are to be found the greatest number of pleasure-resorts of a questionable kind.
+The harder a man works the lower his demands for recreation.